Mitchman215/cs1300-portfolio/src/content/case-studies/responsive-redesign.md

 ## Overview

 GCC (GNU Compiler Collection) is a collection of compilers and development tools for a variety of lower-level programming langues like C. I sought to redesign the [home page for this project](https://gcc.gnu.org/) to make it more readable, responsive, and accessible.
 The presentation and documentation for programmer-tooling is often an after-thought, especially for older tooling like GCC.
 So I wanted to give some much-needed attention to this area.
+The [final redesigned site is accessible here](https://mitchman215.github.io/GCC-Redesign/).

-## Issues with the existing site
+## The existing site

 ![Original GCC homepage](../../images/gcc-redesign/original-page.png)
 *The original page*

+### Issues

 - Not responsive to different screen sizes
 - Cluttered page - too much information all at once